zeromq/cookbook/HelloWorld.md

 Problem: I don't know zeromq and want to learn the simplest usage, show me some code
 ==============================================

-The simplest example is request-reply.
-You want to send a message and receive a reply.
+The simplest example is client-server.
+Client sends "Hello" and server replies with "World".

 The recipe is divided to a client and server, client connects to the server and send a request, server binds and sending a reply.

-Client uses a REQ socket type, the REQ socket type must first send a message and then wait for reply message.
+Client uses a CLIENT socket type.
-Server uses a REP socket type, the REP socket type must first wait for request message and then send a reply message.
+Server uses a SERVER socket type.

 Clients steps:

-1. Create a REQ socket
+1. Create a CLIENT socket
 2. Connect to the server
-3. Send an "Hello" request messae
+3. Send "Hello" request message
-4. Receive a message
+4. Receive reply message

 Server steps:

-1. Create REP socket
+1. Create SERVER socket
 2. Binds the socket
-3. Receive a request message
+3. Receive request message
-4. Send a "World" reply message
+4. Send "World" reply message

 Implementations: